For many camper owners, the beginning of October marks the end of another season of travel.

 - Once no more water is being blown out, the system is dry

-- Finish the job by pouring a cup or 2 of antifreeze down all the sinks and shower drains and the water system is winterized
+- Finish the job by pouring a cup or 2 of antifreeze down the sinks, shower drains

 Meh, it’s as much down to personal preference as anything else.
-Done properly and thoroughly, both methods will protect the camper water system.
+Both methods will protect the camper water system.

 But when it comes to de-winterizing the camper in spring, all that antifreeze needs to be drained.